EmeryP/seattle-javascript-401d27/37-authorization/assignment/LAB.md

   * Logged In Users with 'create' permissions can create new records

 ### Notes
-* The API server that's wired up is at https://javascript-401-api.herokuapp.com
-* You will
 * You may not alter the functionality of the existing application components.
 * You may only grant access using RBAC
 * The server has the following user accounts (username:password) that you can use to login as a user with varying permissions